-Parameter Compliance and action by the company SAIL is certified with ISO 9000:2015 (quality management systems), ISO 14001:2015 (environmental management systems), SA 8000:2014 (Social accountability) and ISO 45001:2018 (occupational health and safety management systems).
-SAIL measures and reports on GHG emissions as per WSA methodology and is also Climate Action member.
-Environment SAIL has voluntarily subscribed to the action points defined under the Charter on Corporate Responsibility for Environmental Protection (CREP), an MOEF&CC initiative.
-Winner of "Golden Peacock Environment Management Award - 2021" in steel sector 3rd joint winner of coveted 3rd National Water Award 2020 in the 'Best Industry' Category for showcasing work and efforts towards water conservation.
-Winner of the "21st Annual Greentech Environment & Sustainability Award 2021" ENCON Award 2021 for Energy Conservation to multiple units for achieving over 4.25 star energy rating.
-SAIL's business policies and actions are aligned with the ten universal Principles of UN Global Compact towards human rights, labour, environment, and anti-corruption.
-Social SAIL uses numerous modes to engage with it's both internal and external stakeholders in a constructive 500101 manner and to captures their expectations.
-Interaction with suppliers allows the company to recognize focus areas and strengthen relationship with them.
-Customer satisfaction index and employee satisfaction are few of the metrics methodologies are adopted to gauge and quantify the stakeholder feedbacks.
-Despite 65% stake owned by Government of India, SAIL, by virtue of its 'Maharatna' status, enjoys significant operational and financial autonomy.
-The Board of Directors comprised of one Chairman, seven whole time Directors and eight Non-Executive Directors (consisting of two Government Nominee Directors Governance and six Independent Directors).
-SAIL has formulated various policies which ensure transparency, accountability, disclosures and reporting.
+Environment, so cial, and governance (ESG) risks Parameter Compliance and action by the company Environment SAIL is certified with ISO 9000:2015 (quality management systems), ISO 14001:2015 (environmental management systems), SA 8000:2014 (social accountability), and ISO 45001:2018 (occupational health and safety management systems).
+SAIL measures and reports on greenhouse gas (GHG) emissions as per the WSA methodology and is also a Climate Action member.
+It has voluntarily subscribed to the action points defined under the Charter on Corporate Responsibility for Environmental Protection (CREP), an MOEF&CC initiative.
+It is a winner of the 'Golden Peacock Environment Management Award - 2021' in the steel sector.
+It is the third joint winner of the coveted 3rd National Water Award 2020 in the 'Best Industry' Category for showcasing work and efforts towards water conservation.
+Winner of the '21st Annual Greentech Environment & Sustainability Award 2021'.
+ENCON Award 2021 for Energy Conservation to multiple units for achieving over 4.25-star energy rating.
+Social SAIL's business policies and actions are aligned with the 10 universal principles of the UN Global Compact towards human rights, labour, environment, and anti-corruption.
+SAIL uses numerous modes to engage with both, its internal and external stakeholders in a constructive manner and to capture their expectations.
+Interaction with suppliers allows the company to recognise focus areas and strengthen relationships with them.
+Customer satisfaction index and employee satisfaction are few of the metrics methodologies adopted to gauge and quantify stakeholder feedback.
+Governance Despite 65% stake owned by GoI, SAIL, by virtue of its 'Maharatna' status, enjoys significant operational and financial autonomy.
+The Board of Directors comprises of one chairman, seven wholetime directors and eight non-executive directors (consisting of two government nominee directors and six independent directors).
+SAIL has formulated various policies, which ensures transparency, accountability, disclosures, and reporting.
 Policies on anti-bribery management, MOU, enterprise risk management, CSR, safety, quality, corporate environment, occupational health and safety, energy management and social accountability and sustainable development are in place, in line with the requirement.